Payment of Disability Living Allowance for a child in hospital

 In the past, once a child had been a hospital inpatient for 84 days (or 28 days if aged 16 or above), their DLA payments were suspended.

 In addition, where a child first made a claim for DLA when they were in hospital, they used to have to wait until they were discharged home before those payments could start.
 Similar rules applied to PIP.

-Why have the DLA hospital rules for children been scrapped?
+Why were the DLA hospital rules for children scrapped?